Brian Martin's publications

 Review of Ray Reece, The Sun Betrayed, in Chain Reaction, Vol. 5, No. 4, pp. 36-38 (August-September 1980).

 Brian Martin.
 Depleted ozone level linked to skin cancer.
-Advertiser, 10 February 1988, p.
+The Advertiser (Wollongong), 10 February 1988, p.
 9.

 Brian Martin.
 Halting the pesticide treadmill.
 Canberra Times, 5 September 1987.
 Also published as: Who is to blame for pesticide pollution?
 Illawarra Mercury, 5 September 1987, pp. 17, 28.